-The following is a general list of opportunities that will be recognized by implementation of an alternative for FRS No. 12 that address the project purpose and need.
+The following is a general list of opportunities that will be recognized by implementation of an alternative for FRS No. 1 that address the project purpose and need.
 Some quantification of these opportunities will be provided in other sections of this report, as appropriate.

-- Bring the dam into compliance with NRCS and TCEQ dam safety and performance standards. - Reduce the potential for loss of life by reducing the possibility of a dam failure. - Reduce Sponsor liability associated with operation of a noncompliant, outdated dam. - Continue to provide flood prevention for downstream agricultural lands, habitable structures, and infrastructure that currently receive flood prevention benefits from the FRS through the best fit of project measures. - Protect downstream real estate values by continuing to provide flood prevention.
+- Bring the dam into compliance with NRCS and TCEQ dam safety and performance standards. - Reduce the potential for loss of life by reducing the possibility of a dam failure. - Reduce Sponsor liability associated with operation of a noncompliant, outdated dam. - Continue to provide flood prevention for downstream agricultural lands, houses, and infrastructure through the best fit of project measures. - Protect downstream real estate values by continuing to provide flood prevention.